Yagiz2873/Yagiz2873/README.md

 - 👋 Hi, I’m @Yagiz2873
-- 👀 I’m interested in Web Design-Frontend Development
+- 👀 I’m generally interested in Data field.
-- 🌱 I’m currently learning Frontend Developing Languages, Libraries and Frameworks
+- 🌱 I’m currently learning Excel, SQL, PowerBI and Python as well as the concepts and techniques of the data analysis.
+I'm looking for a job as a data analyst, data scientist, business intelligence expert or reporting expert.
+I can start working as an intern or junior if you want.
 - 📫 How to reach me Yesmerligil@hotmail.com //  www.linkedin.com/in/yağız-esmerligil

 <!---